Cart 0

 During Antiquity, gold took on an even more sacred dimension.

-3. The Middle Ages: gold and the church
+3. The Middle Ages: gold and the Church

 During the Middle Ages, gold became a spiritual and religious symbol.